feathersjs-ecosystem/feathers-hooks-common/README.md

 (1) Invoke a validation routine (before; create, update, patch).

-- Support is provided for sync, callback (both through fnPromisify) and promise based validation routines.
+- Support is provided for sync, callback (both through fnPromisify) and Promise based validation routines.
 - Optionally replace the data with sanitized values.

 ```javascript